YangLiu353/LGA/readme.md

 # LGANet: Lightweight Joint Global Attention Network for RGB-D Camouflaged Object Detection

 Source code and dataset for our paper "LGANet: Lightweight Joint Global Attention Network for RGB-D Camouflaged Object Detection" by Yang Liu, Shuhan Chen, Haonan Tang, and Shiyu Wang.
-The Visual Computer is under review.
+The code will be uploaded subsequently.

 # Training/Testing